GBinion2020/SplunkSIEMLab/Lab3.md

 <br />
 <br />
 To further our investigation, we will enter our source type and string to narrow the events that include the file needed.
-  In this case the xmlwineventlog sourcelog and "osk.exe":  <br/>
+In this case the xmlwineventlog sourcelog and "osk.exe".  <br/>
 <img src="https://i.imgur.com/RYXOzr5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />